Discarded-Team/Pyndemic/README.md

 #####Class Three - get
-This class

-1 - getplayer - returns the location of a given player.
+1 - player - returns the location of a given player.
-2 - getcityallcubes - returns all the cubes of any colour found in a given city.
+2 - cityallcubes - returns all the cubes of any colour found in a given city.
-5 - getxcube - returns the name of all cities with a given colour and given number of cubes in 6 - getoc - returns the current outbreak count
+5 - xcube - returns the name of all cities with a given colour and given number of cubes in 6 - oc - returns the current outbreak count
-7 - getir - returns the current infection rate
+7 - ir - returns the current infection rate
-8 - gethand - returns the contents of a given players hand 9 - getcitycubes - returns the number of cubes of a given colour in a given city 10 - getcubes - returns the number of cubes remaining of a given colour 12 - getidd - returns the cards in the infection deck discard pile 13 - getpdd - returns the cards in the player deck pile 21 - getap - returns the current active player
+8 - hand - returns the contents of a given players hand 9 - citycubes - returns the number of cubes of a given colour in a given city 10 - cubes - returns the number of cubes remaining of a given colour 12 - idd - returns the cards in the infection deck discard pile 13 - pdd - returns the cards in the player deck pile 21 - ap - returns the current active player

 #####Class Four - playeraction

-1 - trainboat - move a given player from a given location to another adjacent location, for an action.
+1 - tf - takes a given player by train or ferry from one given city to another, or presents an error message explaining why this isn't possible.
-2 - direct - move a given player to given location dicarding the card of the destination city from their hand.
-3 - charter - move a given player to a given location discarding the card of their current location from their hand.
-4 - shuttle - move a given player from a given location to a given destination where there is a research station present at each locaton.
-5 - treat - remove 1 cube of a given colour from a given city, or all cubes of that colour if a cure has been discovered.
+2 - df - direct flight
+3 - cf - charter flight
+4 - sf - shuttle flight
+5 - td - treat disease
-6 - cure - discard 5 given cards of the same colour to discover a cure for a disease.
+6 - cd - cure disease
-7 - sk - moves a given card from a given player to another given player when both are in the same city and the city named on the card.
+7 - skg - share knowledge give
+8 - skt - share knowledge take
-8 - br - a given player builds a research station in a given city discarding that city card if they are in the city on the card
+9 - br - build a research station
+10 - w - wait for an action

 #####Class Five - playerinfo

 #####Class Six - interface